-The only candidate we have so far is Hilda Mary Ewart, née Hobbs, 60, (1872-1940) a draper and company director, who had taken on her father’s drapery business at 226 Southwark Park Road, SE16, where she always lived.
+The only candidate we have so far is Hilda Mary Ewart, née Hobbs, 60, (1872-1940) a draper and company director, who had taken on her father’s drapers, milliners and outfitters business, W.H.
+Hobbs, at 226 Southwark Park Road, SE16, where she always lived.
 (Today an Iceland food store).
 An enterprising businesswoman, though it would good to find out more about the possible links with this network.
 Or if there are other Mrs H.M.
 Ewarts who would qualify for inclusion.

 She feels a bit of a long shot and of course if not a widow the H.M. would have been her husband’s initials – unless divorce meant she reverted to her own initials even if keeping the surname (as for widows).
 The best fit at this table is with the world of work.
 Are there alternative candidates?